loanmarket/career-ladder/Engineering.md

 - I realise that there are many tools that can solve a given problem and each have their own pros and cons.
 - I can adapt to a given situation and can learn and implement new technologies with very short notice.
+- I know that my knowledge will soon be obsolete so I'm actively investing in other areas or technologies into which I can grow.

 #### I am emerging as a thought leader in technology and architecture.